 Universe, meet Calvin University

-Calvin College is becoming Calvin University on July 10, 2019, the birthday of our namesake, 16th-century theologian John Calvin.
+Calvin College became Calvin University on July 10, 2019, the birthday of our namesake, 16th-century theologian John Calvin.

 A new vision for Calvin builds on leaps of progress the college has made in recent years.
 2019 will mark the final year of a five-year strategic plan through which we have built a strong foundation and prepared the college to pursue a larger vision for 2020–2030.